-(a) The arbitrator shall specifically inquire of all parties whether they have any further proofs to offer or witnesses to be heard.
-Upon receiving negative replies or if satisfied that the record is complete, the arbitrator shall declare the hearing closed.

-- (b) If documents or responses are to be filed as provided in Rule R-35, or if briefs are to be filed, the hearing shall be declared closed as of the final date set by the arbitrator for the receipt of briefs.
-If no documents, responses, or briefs are to be filed, the arbitrator shall declare the hearings closed as of the date of the last hearing (including telephonic hearings).
-If the case was heard without any oral hearings, the arbitrator shall close the hearings upon the due date established for receipt of the final submission. - (c) The time limit within which the arbitrator is required to make the award shall commence, in the absence of other agreements by the parties, upon the closing of the hearing.
+- (a) The arbitrator shall specifically inquire of all parties whether they have any further proofs to offer or witnesses to be heard.
+Upon receiving negative replies or if satisfied that the record is complete, the arbitrator shall declare the hearing closed. - (b) If documents or responses are to be filed as provided in Rule R-36, or if briefs are to be filed, the hearing shall be declared closed as of the date the arbitrator is satisfied that the record is complete, and such date shall occur no later than seven calendar days from the date of receipt of the last such submissions or hearing transcript. - (c) The time limit within which the arbitrator is required to make the award shall commence, in the absence of other agreements by the parties, upon the closing of the hearing.
 The AAA may extend the time limit for rendering of the award only in unusual and extreme circumstances.

-R-40.
+R-41.
 Reopening of Hearing

 The hearing may be reopened on the arbitrator's initiative, or by the direction of the arbitrator upon application of a party, at any time before the award is made.
 If reopening the hearing would prevent the making of the award within the specific time agreed to by the parties in the arbitration agreement, the matter may not be reopened unless the parties agree to an extension of time.
-When no specific date is fixed by agreement of the parties, the arbitrator shall have 30 calendar days from the closing of the reopened hearing within which to make an award (14 calendar days if the case is governed by the Expedited Procedures).
+When no specific date is fixed by agreement of the parties, the arbitrator shall have 30 calendar days from the closing of the reopened hearing within which to make an award (or 14 calendar days if the case is governed by the Expedited Procedures).

-R-41.
+R-42.
 Waiver of Rules

-Any party who proceeds with the arbitration after knowledge that any provision or requirement of these rules has not been complied with and who fails to state an objection in writing shall be deemed to have waived the right to object.
+Any party who proceeds with the arbitration after knowledge that any provision or requirement of these Rules has not been complied with and who fails to state an objection in writing shall be deemed to have waived the right to object.

-R-42.
+R-43.
 Extensions of Time

-The parties may modify any period of time by mutual agreement.
-The AAA or the arbitrator may for good cause extend any period of time established by these rules, except the time for making the award.
+The parties may modify by mutual agreement any period of time established by these Rules or the parties' arbitration agreement.
+The AAA or the arbitrator may for good cause extend any period of time established by these Rules, except the time for making the award.
 The AAA shall notify the parties of any extension.

-R-43.
+R-44.
 Serving of Notice and Communications